-The State of California uses five income categories for the purpose of determining housing affordability and need in communities based on area median income (AMI).
+The State of California uses five income categories for the purpose of determining housing affordability and need in communities based on area median income (AMI), which refers to the midpoint of the income distribution for a specific geographic area, as defined by the U.S. Department of Housing and Urban Development (HUD) using data from the U.S. Census Bureau.
 This method is consistent with definitions of low- and moderate-income households used in various Federal and State housing programs - e.g., Section 8 and State Density Bonus Law.
 These categories are as follows:

-- Extremely Low Income 30% or less of AMI (area median income)
+- Extremely Low Income - 30% or less of AMI (area median income)

 - Very Low Income 50% or less of AMI;

 - Low Income 51% to 80% of AMI;

 - Moderate Income 81% to 120% of AMI; and

 - Above Moderate Income more than 120% of AMI.